Cincinnati Zoo and Botanical Garden: Eagle Eyrie

 This flight cage opened in 1970 as one of the largest flight cages of its time.
 Originally containing bald eagles, these were moved elsewhere, and the exhibit currently features a Steller's sea eagle and an Andean condor.

 Reptile House

 The Reptile House is America's oldest surviving zoo building, built in 1875.
 Originally, it housed monkeys and other primates until 1951.
 Now, it is home to over 30 reptile species from around the world in both indoor and outdoor exhibits.
 Selected species include Chinese alligators, Gila monsters, brown anoles, emerald tree monitors, quince monitors, Pascagoula map turtles, pancake tortoises, spider tortoises, poison dart frogs, Titicaca water frogs, hellbenders, black rat snakes, corn snakes, rattlesnakes, pine snakes, king cobras, Indochinese spitting cobras, boa constrictors, emerald tree boas and West African Gaboon vipers.
-Neighboring the Reptile House are two outdoor exhibits featuring the Galápagos tortoises and bald eagles.
+Neighboring the Reptile House are two outdoor exhibits featuring the Galápagos tortoises and rescued bald eagles, the latter formerly contained Japanese macaques.

 Gorilla World

 This exhibit opened in 1978 as a naturalistic, rain forest habitat for the Cincinnati Zoo's western lowland gorillas.
 The Cincinnati Zoo leads the country in gorilla births with 48.
 Elle was the last gorilla born at the zoo in 2015.
 The zoo holds the record for having 6 gorilla births in one year in 1995.
 In this same year, one of their gorillas gave birth to the world's first test-tube gorilla.
 Near the gorilla exhibits, the zoo also features black-and-white colobus monkeys.